 Embrace the awkward silence

 Everyone hates an awkward silence – and it’s human nature to try and fill it.
 But try and remember that in moderated user research, a little bit of silence is OK!
 Yes, you want your users to think aloud – but you need to give them space to read, make adjustments and generally think about what they are doing, as well as giving you the chance to observe.

 If you notice that they are having a hard time, give them a few seconds to try and figure things out on their own, but don’t let them dangle too much – you could try asking them some open ended questions about what they are thinking and why to try and figure out what’s going on.
 And don’t forget, often they will need more time than you expect to absorb the design and gather their thoughts because unlike you they aren’t familiar with the product or website, so try not to rush in unnecessarily when they go a bit quiet from time to time.

 How you moderate will have a significant impact on the quality of your research findings.
 The goal, of course, is to get realistic findings that represent as closely as possible the real-world experience.
 Follow these tips and you’ll have a strong foundation for conducting your usability tests and be a moderator pro before you know it!

-Are you looking for the best participants to take part in your user experience testing?
+Are you looking for the best participants to take part in your user research project?